 Don’t hip and back pain seem to find you at the oddest times?

-Around the Super Bowl, I would have sworn that hip pain was as catching as the Corona Virus.
+Around the Super Bowl, I would have sworn that hip pain was as catching as the flu.
 Myself, several family members, and some clients were suddenly struck with debilitating pain.

 I didn’t do anything weird, we all said.
 Yet, here we were with sciatic pain that made life feel punishing.